David Nott: David Nott Foundation

-On a mission to Libya, Nott began to realise that a lot of the medical staff there were not trained for the kinds of injuries they were encountering.
+On a mission to Libya, Nott began to realise that many of the medical staff there were not trained for the kinds of traumatic injuries they were encountering.
 He began running a Definitive Surgical Trauma Skills workshop for his colleagues in the hospital.
 This experience, in part, led to Nott setting up the David Nott Foundation in 2015, along with his wife Elly, who led the charity as Chief Executive until 2019.
+The foundation is aimed at assisting with the training of surgeons for areas of conflict.

 The David Nott Foundation provides surgical training for doctors and nurses who work in war and disaster zones.
-The training courses focus on life saving surgical procedures that are crucial in austere environments, with doctors given the opportunity to practice on real bodies, supported by other resources, including videos and anatomical models.
-The courses are run with the Royal College of Surgeons for five days every six months and are fully funded by the foundation through a scholarship scheme for surgeons working in hostile conditions.
+The training courses focus on life-saving surgical procedures for austere environments, with doctors given the opportunity to practice on real bodies, supported by other resources, including videos and anatomical models.
+The courses are run with the Royal College of Surgeons for five days every six months and are funded by the foundation through a scholarship scheme for surgeons working in hostile conditions.

-These courses are also delivered on the front line, where doctors are unable to leave their posts, and have already been held in Yemen, Libya and Iraq, among others.
+These courses are also delivered on the front line, where doctors are unable to leave their posts, and have been held in Yemen, Libya and Iraq, among others.
 The front line Hostile Environment Surgical Training courses (HEST) last for four days.
 They focus on a wide range of skills, including treating gun shot wounds and carrying out vascular surgery, with the help of a full-body simulator.
-The simulator is a perfectly accurate model of the human body and can be used to demonstrate various procedures.
+The simulator is an accurate model of the human body and can be used to demonstrate various procedures.

+In 2022, the foundation provided surgical training for areas of conflict in Ukraine, during the Russian invasion of Ukraine.

 Honours and awards

 Nott was admitted as a fellow to the Royal College of Surgeons in 1989.
-He was appointed an Officer of the Order of the British Empire in the 2012 Birthday Honours.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours.
 In 2016 he received the Robert Burns Humanitarian Award and the Pride of Britain Award.
-He received honorary degrees from the University of Salford in 2015, from the University of St Andrews in 2017, and was given a honorary doctorate by the University of Wales Trinity Saint David in July 2017.
+He received honorary degrees from the University of Salford in 2015, from the University of St Andrews in 2017, and was given an honorary doctorate by the University of Wales Trinity Saint David in July 2017.
 Nott was shortlisted for the RSL Christopher Bland Prize for his book War Doctor in 2020.

 Personal life

-In 2015 Nott married Eleanor Jupp, and their daughter was born in the same year.
-Eleanor, known as "Elly", was formerly an analyst with the Institute of Strategic Studies.